vidal-community/jax-rs-linker/CONTRIBUTING.md

 `Issue#489.
 I should not use any separator after the issue reference`
 ```
-I should always preprend the detailed changes
+I should always prepend the detailed changes
 with an empty line.
 ```
 ```